NasalDaemon/Static-DI/README.md

 # Static-DI
-Dependency injection without runtime dispatch or heap allocations.
+Dependency injection framework without the need for runtime dispatch, virtual calls, or heap allocations.
 Standalone C++23 library which may be imported as a C++20 module.
+Designed to be used in resource constrained environments such as embedded systems, or where high performance is absolutely paramount and cannot be compromised.

 ## Compiler Support
 - [x] Clang 20+